dfranx/SHADERed/README.md

  - ability to change warning, message and error text colors
  - add a */ImGuiWindowFlags_UnsavedDocument to Pipeline (and add '\*' to window titlebar) after changing anything in the project (+ popup window on exit)
  - PipelineUI::GetSelectedShaderPass() -> add Geometry and other options under "Create" menu item in GUIManager
- - use an icon font instead of buttons like "U", "D", etc...
- - toolbar (a bar with all the important tools (icons))
+ - ability to edit the buttons that show up in the toolbar
  - shift+drag with right click to move ArcBallCamera focus point
  - add an option to hide/lock certain shader pass
  - error marker should "stick" on the line when new lines are added